 About

-I hold a Doctorate of Philosophy in Educational Leadership from Touro University International, a Masters of Science in Elementary Education from Lehman College and a Bachelor of Science in Secondary Education from New York University.
-I completed my MBSR training with Mindful Leader and became a certified Mindfulness Instructor at Círculo de Estudios para la Paz, Valencia, Spain.
-This last training was conducted in Spanish and prepared me to service both English and Spanish speaking clients with confidence.
+I hold a Ph.D. in Educational Leadership from Touro University International, a MS in Elementary Education from Lehman College and a BS in Secondary Education from New York University.
+I completed a MBSR training with Mindful Leader and became a certified Mindfulness Instructor at Círculo de Estudios para la Paz, Valencia, Spain.
+Certifications include: Leadership & Management of Humanitarian Action, Humanitarian Policy & Conflict Research Program from Fordham University, Human Subjects Research for Social & Behavioral Faculty, CITI, and Secondary Teaching Certificate in New York State.

-Over the course of my career, I’ve also worked as an instructional designer, professional development specialist, trainer and oral historian.
-I’ve presented at conferences and worked with teams nationally in the United States, Puerto Rico, Spain and United Arab Emirates.
+Over the course of my career, I’ve worked as a teacher, a curriculum designer, professional development specialist, instructional coach and oral historian.
+I’ve presented at conferences and have collaborated with dynamic teams for whole school reform nationally in the United States, Puerto Rico, and United Arab Emirates.

 Lighthouse On